Antony11659/backend-project-46/README.md

 # Description

 *Difference generator* is a compare tool program that determines the difference between two data structures.
 This is a popular task.
-A similar mechanism is used when outputting tests or when automatically tracking changes in configuration files.
+A similar mechanism is used when outputting tests or when automatically tracking changes in configuration files, for example http://www.jsondiff.com.

 ## Utility Features